senekor/rust-workshop/final_project/src/components/http/content_storage.md

 Now we're about to see the fun part of `axum`.
 We can simply add a `Json<SendRequest>` to the parameters of our handler.
-The `Json` type is from the `axum` library and instructs it to take the body of an incoming HTTP-request, deserialize it into the specified type (`SendRequest`) and pass it into the handler function.
+The `Json` type is from the `axum` library and instructs it to take the body of an incoming HTTP request, deserialize it into the specified type (`SendRequest`) and pass it into the handler function.

 ```rust
 async fn send_paekli(Json(request): Json<SendRequest>) {